morgo/tidb-operator/docs/google-kubernetes-tutorial.md

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.png)](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/pingcap/tidb-operator&tutorial=docs/google-kubernetes-tutorial.md)
 -->

-If you have any issues with this button, you can download this file as markdown and open it.
+If you have any issues with this button, you can download this file as markdown and open it:

 	git clone https://github.com/pingcap/tidb-operator
 	cd tidb-operator
 	teachme docs/google-kubernetes-tutorial.md

-### Bring up the Kubernetes cluster

-At the end of this cluster creation step, we will have a Kubernetes cluster with kubectl authorized to connect to it.
-You can [use terraform]() or other tools to achieve this.

-For more detailed information, please review the [Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart) instructions for setting up a Kubernetes cluster.

-First create a project that this demo will be ran in.
+### Setup a new project for your experiment (optional)

+Before you get started, it is recommended to create a new project:

 	gcloud projects create tidb-demo